Pittsburgh Pirates Everything Goes Wrong on Opening Day in St

 Against Cardinals starter Adam Wainwright in the top of the first inning, the Pirates went down in order, with two batters being struck out.
 Then, in the home half of the inning, the Pirates had a terrifying close call.

 Derek Shelton and the training crew examined Hayes on the field before he was taken out of the game.
 There was an instant collective pause among Pirates fans as news of Hayes’ condition spread.
-Fortunately, it seems that Hayes’ problem will be quite minor, with sources suggesting that it was only a little case of cramping.

 At the same time that Hayes was taken out of the game in the bottom of the first inning, the Red Birds scored first.
 Beginning the game, Dylan Carlson reached on a bloop double to shallow left field on a weakly hit pop up that Hayes almost made into an unbelievable catch.